composablesys/collabs/docs/src/guide/gotchas.md

 All calls to [`runtime.registerCollab`](../api/collabs/classes/IRuntime.html#registerCollab) must happen before any messages are received from other users or any prior state is loaded.
 Typically, you accomplish this by making all of these calls immediately after constructing `runtime`, in the same thread.
 Otherwise, you may receive a message or save data that references a `Collab` you haven't registered yet, which will cause an error.

-Likewise, within a `CObject`, you should make all calls to `addChild` within the constructor.
+Likewise, within a `CObject`, you should make all calls to `registerCollab` within the constructor.
 (If you need to add children dynamically, you should instead use a built-in collection type to do so, e.g., `CSet`.)

 More info: [Initialization](./initialization.html).

 ## Non-unique Names

 All names passed to [`runtime.registerCollab`](../api/collabs/classes/IRuntime.html#registerCollab) must be unique.
-Likewise, within a `CObject`, all names passed to `addChild` must be unique.
+Likewise, within a `CObject`, all names passed to `registerCollab` must be unique.
 A simple way to ensure this is to use the corresponding variable's name.
 Note, however, that there is a network cost to longer names, so you might instead prefer to assign names in order of length ("", "0", "1", etc.).

 ## Non-Serializable Types